MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/count-distinctif-aggfunction.md

 ---
 # count_distinctif() (aggregation function) - (preview)

-Conditionally counts unique values specified by the scalar expression per summary group in records for which the *Predicate* evaluates to `true`.
+Conditionally counts unique values specified by a scalar expression per summary group in records for which the *Predicate* evaluates to `true`.

 [!INCLUDE [data-explorer-agg-function-summarize-note](../../includes/data-explorer-agg-function-summarize-note.md)]